Adaptive-Technologies/pranzo-api/README.md

 The affiliation set-up is influenced by [this gist](https://gist.github.com/jibiel/5c18d36b93891cced991791529fc1686).
 Not sure if this the way to go, but I don't want to spend to much time onn this ;-)

 # VAT nubet lookup
 Int the MVP, the VAT lookup is done using the [ValVat gem](https://github.com/yolk/valvat).
+The problem with this solution is the input mechmanizm on the fronmt end.
+Business owners in Sweden are used to enter their identification numbers (Organisationsnummer issued by the tax Swedish Tax Agency - Skatteverket), rather than VAT-numbers.
+The upside is that we can go more international with this solution.
+Of course, only within bounds on the European Union.

 # Deployement